I prepared two training webinars for the Union for Reform Judaism’s Disabilities Inclusion Learning Center.

 I also have several other peer-reviewed journal articles about the psychology of disability.
 Contact Me for copies of these publications:

-Silverman, A. M., Pitonyak, J. S., Nelson, I. K., Matsuda, P., Kartin, D., & Molton, I. R. (in press).
+Silverman, A. M., Pitonyak, J. S., Nelson, I. K., Matsuda, P., Kartin, D., & Molton, I. R. (2017).
 Instilling positive beliefs about disabilities: Pilot testing a novel experiential learning activity for rehabilitation students.
-Disability and Rehabilitation.
+Disability and Rehabilitation, Feb 25.

 Silverman, A. M., Verrall, A., Alschuler, K. N., Smith, A. E., & Ehde, D. M. (2016).
 Bouncing back again, and again: A qualitative study of resilience in people aging with multiple sclerosis.
 Disability and Rehabilitation, Feb 15, 1-9.